ibraheemdev/matchit/README.md

 # HttpRouter

-HttpRouter is a lightweight high performance HTTP request router (also called *multiplexer* or just *mux* for short).
+HttpRouter is a lightweight high performance HTTP request router.
 It is a Rust port of [`julienschmidt/httprouter`](https://github.com/julienschmidt/httprouter).

 This router supports variables in the routing pattern and matches against the request method.
 It also scales better.